July 20, 2011

 Rice University student-athletes receiving the awards were Philip Adam (men's track and field), Matt Carey (men's cross country), Connor Frizzelle (men's basketball), Rebekka Hänle (women's tennis), Tracey Lam (volleyball), Erik Mayer (golf), Oscar Podlewski (men's tennis) and Allison Pye (women's track and field).

-Owls to Host 39th Annual Rice Invitational
+Owls Set to Host 40th Annual Rice Invitational

-Firth Competes At NCAA Championships
+Firth Leads The Way At NCAA Regional

 - Top Videos /